openemail/openemail-docs-v1/docs/prerequisite-system.md

     - A correct DNS setup is crucial to every good mailserver setup, so please make sure you got at least the [basics](prerequisite-dns/#the-minimal-dns-configuration) covered before you begin!
     - Make sure that your system has a correct date and [time setup](#date-and-time).
 This is crucial for stuff like two factor TOTP authentication.

+## Choosing a Linux Dribution for the Docker host ##

+During the creation of this installation guide I have used [Ubuntu 18.04.2 LTS (Bionic Beaver)](http://releases.ubuntu.com/18.04/).
+Some of the examples shown in this document may largely depend on this Linux distribution.
+But with a minor adjustment  on it you make it prepare to get working in your  Linux distribution of choice for your docker host.
+It may be Ubuntu, Debian, CentOS , or an another.

 ## Minimum System Resources

 Please make sure that your system has at least the following resources: